- What is PATH?

-PATH is an international health organization that drives transformative innovation to save the lives of women and children.
+PATH is an international organization that drives transformative innovation to save lives and improve health, especially among women and children.
 We accelerate innovation across five platforms—vaccines, drugs, diagnostics, devices, and system and service innovations—that harness our entrepreneurial insight, scientific and public health expertise, and passion for health equity.
 By mobilizing partners around the world, we take innovation to scale, working alongside countries primarily in Africa and Asia to tackle their greatest health needs.
 Together, we deliver measurable results that disrupt the cycle of poor health.

 Our mission is to improve the health of people around the world by advancing technologies, strengthening systems, and encouraging healthy behaviors.

-PATH stands for Program for Appropriate Technology in Health, but we now use simply the name PATH.
+From 1980 until 2014, PATH stood for Program for Appropriate Technology in Health.
+Now we are simply PATH.

 PATH was founded in 1977 as PIACT, or the Program for the Introduction and Adaptation of Contraceptive Technology.
 We have been known as PATH since 1981.
 Learn more about the birth of PATH.

 Yes!
 In fact, we depend on them.
 Learn why and find out how you can support PATH’s work.

 Our work is funded by foundations, the US government, other governments, multilateral agencies, corporations, and individuals.
 Project-specific foundation and government grants currently make up the greatest part of our operating budget.
 However, unrestricted funds provided by individuals and families are essential to the development of new solutions.
 Unrestricted funds allow us to explore opportunities, test new strategies, and develop early prototypes.
 Learn more about how you can support PATH’s work.

 PATH maintains the highest standards for efficiency and transparency.
 Learn more about our finances, including our use of funds by focus area, sources of revenue, expenses, annual independent audits, and IRS returns.